withastro/docs/src/pages/en/guides/imports.md

 - CSS Modules (`.module.css`)
 - Images & Assets (`.svg`, `.jpg`, `.png`, etc.)

-If you don't see the asset type that you're looking for, check out our [Integrations Library](https://astro.build/integrations/).
-You can extend Astro to add support for different file types, like Svelte and Vue components.
+Additionally, you can extend Astro to add support for different [UI Frameworks](/en/core-concepts/framework-components/) like React, Svelte and Vue components.
+You can also install the [Astro MDX integration](/en/guides/integrations-guide/mdx/) and use `.mdx` files in your project.

-This guide details how different types of assets are built by Astro, and how to import them successfully.
+### Files in `public/`

-Remember that you can also place any static asset in the [`public/` directory](/en/core-concepts/project-structure/#public) of your project, and Astro will copy them directly into your final build. `public/` files are not built or bundled by Astro, which means that any type of file is supported.
+You can place any static asset in the [`public/` directory](/en/core-concepts/project-structure/#public) of your project, and Astro will copy it directly into your final build untouched. `public/` files are not built or bundled by Astro, which means that any type of file is supported.
 You can reference a `public/` file by a URL path directly in your HTML templates.

+## ESM import statements

-## JavaScript
+### JavaScript

 ```js
 import { getUser } from './user.js';